 Do you find it difficult to read items at a distance?
 Are you forced to squint in order to read street signs?
 These are common symptoms of myopia.
 What is myopia?
 It’s the visual condition that is more commonly called nearsightedness.

 In other words, it’s easier to see items that are closer than ones that are further away.
+Squinting is a sign that a person is becoming nearsighted.
 If this sounds familiar, your Optometrist might give you a myopia diagnosis during an eye exam.

 Your eye is a complex organ composed of multiple parts.
 The cornea is the outer surface of your eye.
 It protects the lens of your eye as it focuses the light.
 Any light that is filtered through your cornea and lens is projected onto your retina.